functional-koans/clojure-koans/README.md

 is what it is.
 Enjoy your path to Clojure enlightenment!

+### Trying more things out

+There's a REPL (Read-Evaluate-Print Loop) included in the Clojure Koans.
+Just
+run:

+`script/repl` on Mac/\*nix

+`script\repl` on Windows

+Here are some interesting commands you might try, once you're in a running REPL:

+    (find-doc "vec")
+    (find-doc #"vec$")
+    (doc vec)

+And if those still don't make sense:

+    (doc doc)
+    (doc find-doc)

+will show you what those commands mean.

+You can exit the REPL with `CTRL-d` on any OS.

 ### Contributing

 Patches are encouraged!
 Make sure the answer sheet still passes (`test.sh`, or